GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *Dennis Ritchie*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts